ArashPartow/exprtk/readme.txt

    (d) Scalar

-One further refinement to the type checking facility is possibility of a variable number of trailing  common types which can be  accomplished by using a wildcard '*' at the end of the sequence definition.
+One  further  refinement  to   the  type  checking  facility   is  the possibility of a variable number of trailing common types which can be accomplished  by using  a wildcard  '*' at  the  end  of the  sequence definition.

    template <typename T>
    struct too : public exprtk::igeneric_function<T>